-Regardless of your purpose, the goal is a balance between ease of carry and ease of access.
-The smaller the knife, the easier it is to both carry and conceal.
-On the other hand, larger knives are easier to access and in most cases, are more efficient.
+Regardless of your purpose, the goal is to balance ease of carry and access.
+The smaller the knife, the easier it is to carry and conceal.
+On the other hand, larger knives are easier to access and, in most cases, are more efficient.

 In as much as possible, holster your knife in a way that provides the best of both worlds.
 Just be sure to review your local and state laws before sporting any of these carries.

 Knife carry positions come down to a few options:

 - Around or near other parts of the body

 1. Drop-Leg Dangle

 There are several ways to carry a knife around the waist: horizontally, vertically, or some degree in between.
 You’ll also find variations of those methods, such as choosing between a vertical knife worn tip up or tip down.
 You can secure your folding and fixed-blade knife around the waist by your appendix, on your back, or your sides.

 We’ll start with the drop-leg dangle, common among bush crafters and those who wield a bushcraft knife for everyday use on the homestead.
 As the name implies, your belt runs through the sheath above the handle and butt of a fixed-blade knife, allowing it to freely dangle alongside your leg.